ryppl/__legacy/source/index.rst

 ``boost-git-docs`` branch of the git repository at ``git://sodium.resophonic.com/boost_cookbook``.

-.. rubric:: Why does the logo at the top say *unauthorized*?
+.. rubric:: Why alt dot boost?

-Because the content is neither official boost (ie having passed code review and been accepted) nor *proposed*.
-I suppose I could have used "fringe" as well.
+Because this neither official boost nor currently proposed.
+It is a separate effort that proceeds independently of upstream boost.